-► For information on Yale College financial aid matters related to the fall 2020 term, please see the Fall 2020 FAQ: Undergraduate Finanical Aid.
+► For information on Yale College financial aid matters related to the 2020–2021 academic year, please see the 2020–2021 FAQ: Undergraduate Financial Aid.

 Financial aid is available to all students at Yale University regardless of their citizenship.